-Not only that, but not even a full-fledged lightning protection system with rods, cables and grounds will guarantee against damage to electronics and computers.
-For any system to provide 100% protection, it must divert almost 100% of the lightning current from a direct strike, which is nearly physically impossible: Ohm's Law states that for a set of resistances connected in parallel, the current will be distributed across ALL resistances, at levels inversely proportional to the different values of resistance.
+While full-fledged lightning protection systems with rods, cables and solid grounding often provide a good degree of defense against a direct strike, they cannot absolutely guarantee against damage to electronics and computers.
+For any system to provide true 100% protection, it must divert close to 100% of the lightning current from a direct strike every time - no easy task.
+Ohm's Law states that for a set of resistances connected in parallel, the current will be distributed across ALL resistances, at levels inversely proportional to the different values of resistance.
 A house or building is nothing more than a set of resistors 'connected' in parallel- the electrical wiring, plumbing, phone lines, steel framework, etc. (Even though plumbing and electrical wiring, for instance, may not be physically connected, lightning will use side flashes across air gaps to effectively connect them).
 In a direct lightning strike, the current will not follow only one path- it will distribute itself across all paths to ground depending on each path's resistance.

 Lightning current often peaks at 100,000 or more Amperes.
 With that in mind, consider if you have a lightning protection system installed, and your house is hit directly by lightning.
 If the protection system takes even 99.9% of the current, then your electrical wiring may take the remaining 0.1%.
 0.1% of 100,000 Amperes is a 100 Amp surge through your lines- which may be enough to take out your computer.